Three hundred fifty years old Hanuman temple in Madurai City

 Madurai of Past

-With the uprise of Vijaynagara Empire established in 1336 by Harihara I and his brother Bukka Raya I of Sangama Dynasty many Sultanate came under them.
+With the uprise of the Vijayanagara Empire established in 1336 by Harihara I and his brother Bukka Raya I of the Sangama Dynasty many Sultanates came under them.
 Bukka-I through Devayi had a son Kumara Kampana, also known as Kampana Udaiyar.
-Kumara Kampana was trained by his father in warfare and was serving as an army officer in the Vijayanagara Empire.
-Kumara Kampana led a Vijayanagara army and invaded Madurai in 1378, and defeated the last Madurai sultan, Ala-ud-Din Sikandar Shah.
-Thus ended the Sultanate rule and brought the territories under Vijayanagara Empire.
+Kumara Kampana's father had trained him in warfare and was serving as an army officer in the Vijayanagara army.
+Kumara Kampana led a Vijayanagara army that invaded Madurai in 1378 and defeated the last Madurai sultan, Ala-ud-Din Sikandar Shah.
+This ended the Sultanate's rule and brought the territories under Vijayanagara Empire.

 Vijayanagara Empire was formed on the advice of Sri Sankaracharya of Sringeri, an Advaita philosopher.
-Subsequently, the rulers of this Empire had supported Jainism as well as Dvaita philosophy.
-Sri Hanuman was considered as a deity who could bestow wisdom, strength and courage by the Emperors of this kingdom.
-At this point of History, Lord Sri Hanuman worship had become a necessity.
-Thus wherever the representatives of Vijayanagara Empire were ruling, there the worship of Sri Hanuman was observed.
+Subsequently, the rulers of this Empire supported Jainism as well as Dvaita philosophy.
+Sri Hanuman was considered a deity who could bestow wisdom, strength, and courage by the Emperors of this kingdom.
+At this point in History, Lord Sri Hanuman's worship had become a necessity.
+Thus wherever the representatives of the Vijayanagara Empire were ruling, there the worship of Sri Hanuman was observed.

 Sri Vyasa Raja and Sri Hanuman

 Sri Vyasaraja himself is a great devotee of Sri Hanuman; this widely read Guru who had traveled extensively had built many temples for Sri Hanuman.
-It was necessity of the time that people had to be courageous and vigilant; therefore worship of Sri Hanuman, bestower of these qualities was resorted to.
-Therefore where ever he had established temples the followers of Madhva philosophy also went and settled for continuing the task of spreading the Dvaita philosophy.
+It was the necessity of the time that people had to be courageous and vigilant; therefore worship of Sri Hanuman, the bestower of these qualities was resorted to.
+Therefore wherever he had established temples the followers of the Madhva philosophy also went and settled for continuing the task of spreading the Dvaita philosophy.

 Madurai and Sri Krishnadevaraya

-Although Sri Kumara Kampanna had brought peace to Madurai from 1378 by eliminating Madurai Sultanate, the tussle for power continued.
-But it was only during the rule of the great emperor of Vijayanagara Sri Krishnadevaraya lasting peace was finally brought to Madurai.
+Although Sri Kumara Kampanna had brought peace to Madurai in 1378 by eliminating the Madurai Sultanate, the tussle for power continued.
+But it was only during the rule of the great emperor of Vijayanagara Sri Krishnadevaraya that lasting peace was finally brought to Madurai.

 Madhvas Settlement

-Madhvas, who are follower of Sri Madhvacharya’s philosophy of Dvaita [duailsm], consider Sri Hari [Sri Vishnu] and Mukhyaprana [Sri Hanuman] as their main deity of worship.
+Madhvas, who are followers of Sri Madhvacharya’s philosophy of Dvaita [duailsm], consider Sri Hari [Sri Vishnu] and Mukhyaprana [Sri Hanuman] as their main deity of worship.
 There are many Madhva settlements in and around Madurai, especially with a temple for Sri Hanuman.
-There are many Madhvas who will not take their food without going to Sri Hanumn temples.
+There are many Madhvas who will not take their food without going to Sri Hanuman temples.
 For them He is the Lord ie, Raya, therefore they call Sri Anjaneya / Sri Hanuman as Sri Hanumantharaya.
-One such settlement and their temple are near the west tower of Sri Meenakshi Sundereswarar temple.
+One such settlement and its temple are near the west tower of Sri Meenakshi Sundereswarar temple.

 Hanumantharayan Kovil

 The temple for Lord Hanuman is located in East Hanumantharayan Kovil Street.
 As one comes from the Nethaji Road side the temple is on the left side.
-Enterance to the temple is tucked in between the row of shops.
-There is no gopuram or so, but an arch on the top of the building with a stucco figure made of morter mould and a board announces the entrance of the temple.
+The entrance to the temple is tucked in between the row of shops.
+There is no gopuram or so, but an arch on the top of the building with a stucco figure made of morter mold and a board announces the entrance of the temple.
 The Stucco figure inside the arch is of Sri Rama sitting along with Sri Sitadevi on a royal seat.
-Standing behind them are Sri Lakshmana, Sri Bharatha, Sri Sathruguna, Sri Vibhishana and Sri Hanuman is seated just near the lotus feet of Lord Sri Rama.
+Standing behind them are Sri Lakshmana, Sri Bharatha, Sri Sathruguna, Sri Vibhishana, and Sri Hanuman are seated just near the lotus feet of Lord Sri Rama.
 Sri Vyasa is also seen seated near Sri Rama.
 Outside the arch on the left is Sri Bhima and right is Sri Hanuman.

-It must be noted that Sri Hanuman, Sri Bhima, and Sri Vyasa had been shown in the arch itself is an indicator that this temple is maintained as per Madhva sampradhaya.
+It must be noted that Sri Hanuman, Sri Bhima, and Sri Vyasa being shown in the arch itself is an indicator that this temple is maintained as per Madhva sampradhaya.

-The temple is about three hundred fifty years old, and was established by the fore-fathers of the present priest of the temple for the benefit of local Madhva community of Madurai those days.
+The temple is about three hundred fifty years old and was established by the forefathers of the present priest of the temple for the benefit of the local Madhva community of Madurai those days.

 Hanumantharayan

 Lord of this kshetra is facing north.
-The murtham is of three and half feet in height.
+The murtham is three and a half feet in height.
 Lord is seen getting ready for a ‘mal yudham’.
 His lotus feet wearing hollow anklets are seen in readiness to move.
-Near His right knee He is wearing an ornament.
-In His hands He is wearing kanganam in the wrist and keyuram in arm.
+Near His right knee, He is wearing an ornament.
+In His hands, He is wearing kangan on the wrist and keyur on the arm.
 His left hand is seen resting on the slightly folded left thigh and at the same time holding the mace.
 His right hand is seen raised with the fist folded, as if ready to punch the enemy.
-His tail is seen raised on the back of his right hand, and takes a bend above the head.
-And in the end of the tail is a neatly tied small bell.
-The tail and the right hand of the Lord, togther forms the shape of a pranava akshara AUM in Devanagari.
-Lord is wearing an ornament close to his neck and also three malas, one of which has a pendant in bosom.
+His tail is seen raised on the back of his right hand and takes a bend above the head.
+And at the end of the tail is a neatly tied small bell.
+The tail and the right hand of the Lord, together form the shape of a pranava akshara AUM in Devanagari.
+Lord is wearing an ornament close to his neck and also three malas, one of which has a pendant on the bosom.
 Lord’s face attracts the sight of the devotees.
-He is wearing ear-ring which is long and touching the shoulders.
-A small crown on His head is adding beauty to the deity.
-The Lord is facing straight and eyes of the Lord directly showers blessing on the devotee.
+He is wearing earrings which is long and touching the shoulders.
+A small crown on His head adds beauty to the deity.
+The Lord is facing straight and the eyes of the Lord directly showers blessing on the devotee.

 Experience

-Sri Anjaneya Swamy of this kshetra bestows power to wrestle all the odds in devotees’ life.
-Dharshan of the Lord is sure to give enormous courage and power to over come any difficulty one faces.
+Sri Anjaneya Swamy of this kshetra bestows power to wrestle all the odds in devotees’ lives.
+Darshan of the Lord is sure to give enormous courage and power to overcome any difficulty one faces.

 KINDLY RECORD YOUR VIEWS